livdarby/SEB-Project-4-frontend/README.md

 I made the password_hash, email and password load_only in the UserSerializer for privacy reasons.

-For log in, the validate_password function in the user model checks the login_password against the password_has using the bcrypt library:
+For login, the validate_password function in the user model checks the login_password against the password_has using the bcrypt library:

 ```
 def validate_password(self, login_password):